 3. Carefully weigh buying individual bonds

 Well, not exactly.
-When interest rates go up, bond prices go down.
+When interest rates go up, bond prices can go down.

 4. Consider mutual funds